restify/node-restify/docs/_api/plugins.md

 For example, `charSet: 'utf-8'` will result in HTML being served with a `Content-Type` of `text/html; charset=utf-8`.
 Lastly, you can pass in a `maxAge` numeric, which will set the `Cache-Control` header.
-Default is `3600` (1 hour).An additional option for serving a static file is to pass `file` in to the serveStatic method as an option.
-The following will serve index.html from the documentation/v1/ directory anytime a client requests `/home/`._
+Default is `3600` (1 hour).

+An additional option for serving a static file is to pass `file` in to the serveStatic method as an option.
+The following will serve index.html from the documentation/v1/ directory anytime a client requests `/home/`.

 ```javascript
 server.get('/home/*', restify.plugins.serveStatic({